gowrishankar616/delta-demo/README.md

 # delta-demo
-This is for the Git &amp; Github knowledge that helps for the understand
+This is for the Git &amp; Github to learn.